 Aliaksandr is a political communication researcher with a special focus on social data science, media and authoritarianism.
-He is Director of Research at the Programme on Democracy and Technology at the Oxford Internet Institute and a fellow at the Oxford Martin Programme on Misinformation, Science and Media.
+He was Director of Research at the Programme on Democracy and Technology at the Oxford Internet Institute and a fellow at the Oxford Martin Programme on Misinformation, Science and Media.

 Aliaksandr holds a PhD in Communication, degrees in European Studies, Political Science and Computer Science.
 His PhD dissertation investigated how pro-democracy activists adapted technologies to increase political engagement in authoritarian settings in Belarus and Russia.

 He held teaching and research positions at Middlesex University, University College London, University of Portsmouth and University of Westminster.
 He taught digital methods, political communication, digital activism and communication theories.

 Political communication, computational methods, digital media, social movements, political disinformation, messaging platforms.